spettersson/splunk4patientprivacy/data_guide.md

 ### **Assign the Right Sourcetype to the Right Log Stream**

-When Splunk receives logs being sent in, it needs to know which sourcetype to assign to which log stream.
-This is typically done by the collection mechanism (e.g., forwarder/HEC) assigning sourcetype metadata which subsequently is carried over to Splunk Enterprise/Cloud.
+When Splunk receives logs, it needs information about which sourcetype to assign to which log.
+This is typically done by the collection mechanism (e.g., [Splunk UF](https://docs.splunk.com/Documentation/Forwarder/latest/Forwarder/Abouttheuniversalforwarder)/[HEC](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector)) assigning sourcetype metadata which subsequently is carried over to Splunk Enterprise/Cloud.
 How this assignment is done depends on the collection mechanism used, which in turn depends on how logs can be accessed from the system in question.

-How a sourcetype is assigned depends on how the log source(s) is collected, which is determined by how the system generates and allows access to logs.

-A common scenario is that the system you want to collect logs from supports writing logs different text files which subsequently can collected by a [Splunk UF](https://docs.splunk.com/Documentation/Forwarder/latest/Forwarder/Abouttheuniversalforwarder) and sent to Splunk Enterprise/Cloud.
+A common scenario is that the system you want to collect logs from supports writing logs to different text files which subsequently can collected by a [Splunk UF](https://docs.splunk.com/Documentation/Forwarder/latest/Forwarder/Abouttheuniversalforwarder) and sent to Splunk Enterprise/Cloud.

 On each individual Splunk UF, there should exist a configuration file called [inputs.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Inputsconf) that instructs what log source(s) to collect and how.